Cyanide & Happiness

-Cyanide & Happiness (C&H) is a webcomic created by Rob DenBleyker, Kris Wilson, Dave McElfatrick and Matt Melvin.
-The comic has been running since 2005 and is published on the website explosm.net along with animated shorts in the same style.
-Matt Melvin left C&H in 2014, and several other people have contributed to the comic and to the animated shorts.
+Cyanide & Happiness (C&H) is a webcomic created by Kris Wilson, Rob DenBleyker, Matt Melvin, and Dave McElfatrick.
+The comic has been running since 2005 and is published on the website explosm.net along with animated shorts and longer episodes in the same style, often with a shocking or offensive tone.
+Melvin left C&H in 2014 and McElfatrick in 2025 respectively.
+Several other people have contributed to the comic and to the animated shorts as well.

 The comic and animations use stick figure art to present graphic, dark, and often surreal humor which has been described as "seem[ing] to have no taste boundaries whatsoever", covering topics such as abortion, suicide, violence, and necrophilia.
 The comic was called one of the ten best webcomics by a columnist for The Telegraph in 2009, and by 2012 the website was receiving over a million views each day.
 C&H has won a Streamy Award and has been nominated for an Eisner Award.

-C&H has had multiple spinoffs: there have been four seasons of an animated television show called The Cyanide & Happiness Show; three tabletop games have been produced; and two video games are in production.
+C&H has had multiple spinoffs: there have been four seasons of an animated television show called The Cyanide & Happiness Show; four tabletop games have been produced; and two video games are in production.

 Conception

 Cyanide & Happiness first appeared on explosm.net on January 26, 2005, but initial development of the comic started in 2004.

 According to Matt Melvin, he and Rob DenBleyker had been making stick figure death movies together around 1999 and 2000, and they knew Dave McElfatrick from the stick figure community.
 In around 2001, DenBleyker created the website StickSuicide, which hosted animations and games depicting the violent deaths of stick figures.
 According to Melvin, McElfatrick later joined StickSuicide, and Wilson was an active member of its forums.

 Wilson has described himself as the creator of Cyanide & Happiness; Melvin said that Wilson started the style of C&H. Wilson started drawing stick figures while he was home sick from high school with strep throat, and was posting comics on the StickSuicide forums.
 According to Melvin, "when we decided to branch off from just stick figure death movies and do something more with the site, we [Melvin, DenBleyker and McElfatrick] started Explosm and brought Kris [Wilson] on board."

 The website name "Explosm" came from a domain name DenBleyker was squatting on.
 Another potential name for the project was "BestWhileHigh.com", an idea Wilson disliked, as he thought it sounded too much like teen zine or 9gag.
 Wilson said that when he heard the name "Explosm", he thought, "I don't know what you just said, but I love it!"

-The first animation appeared on explosm.net in 2006.
+The first animation appeared on explosm.net in April, 2006.